REANNZ/arcs-shibext/INSTALL-SharedToken.md

             <AttributeEncoder xsi:type="SAML1String" name="urn:mace:federation.org.au:attribute:auEduPersonSharedToken" />
             <AttributeEncoder xsi:type="SAML2String" name="urn:oid:1.3.6.1.4.1.27856.1.2.5" friendlyName="auEduPersonSharedToken" />
         </AttributeDefinition>
-    * Attributes
+    * `InputDataConnector`
-      * sourceAttributesID: the ID of the attribute used for the sharedToken in the data connector.
-It must match the generatedAttributeID in the data connector.
+      * `sourceAttributesID`: the ID of the attribute used for the sharedToken in the data connector.
+It must match the `generatedAttributeID` in the data connector.
-      * ref: the data connector id.
+      * `ref`: the sharedToken data connector id.
 * Configure $IDP_HOME/conf/attribute-filter.xml to release the auEduPersonSharedToken
 * Restart Tomcat server